valtimo-platform/value-mapper-plugin/backend/plugin/README.md

 ### Recent additions
 - `CopyTransformation` (with SpEL-based `skipCondition`) and `TypeTransformation`.
 - Clear semantics: `null` transformation list copies; empty list skips.
+- SpEL `skipCondition` can now live on the command level, allowing commands to be skipped before any transformations run.
+- COPY commands honor `defaultValue` even when transformations are absent or skipped, so you can emit fallback data without adding a transformation.